vidyadheeshp/Webprogramming-Lab/README.md

 8. Implement UI Autocomplete using Jquery

-NOTE : Download the file and exatract the files to specific folder and execute them one by one.
+NOTE : Download the rar (compressed) file and exatract the files to specific folder and execute them one by one.